-Backpressure occurs when a higher opposing pressure is applied against the public water system's supply pressure and overcomes the public water system's pressure.
-This condition allows undesirable gases or liquids from another system to enter the drinking water supply.
+Backpressure occurs when an opposing pressure is applied against the public water system's supply pressure and the higher pressure overcomes the public water system's pressure.
+This condition allows undesirable gases or liquids from another system to enter into the drinking water supply.
 Any pumping system (such as a well pump) or pressurized system (such as steam or hot water boilers) can exert backpressure when cross-connected with the public water system.